olengs/WebNotes/content/posts/internet_things/sockets.md

 5. I/O multiplexing
 we will be talking about select(), epoll(), fd_set and how to use them

-i. we will first look at select(), select() is used differently in POSIX sockets (windows) and Berkeley sockets (OSX/unix) and I will go through the windows one here (Berkeley sockets below)
+i. we will first look at select(), select() is used differently in WinSock (windows) and Berkeley sockets (OSX/unix) and I will go through the windows one here (Berkeley sockets below)
 ```c++ {linenos=true}
 /*int select(int nfds, fd_set *_Nullable restrict readfds,
                   fd_set *_Nullable restrict writefds,